BogdanNP/SupplyChain-Blockchain-Hardhat/README.md

 - `Admin`:
   - [OK] adds users
-  - [TBD] confirms recepies
+  - [TBD] confirms recipes
 - `Base Manufacturer`:
   - [OK] adds products
   - [OK] sells products
 - `Manufacturer`:
-  - adds recepies
+  - adds recipes
-    - waits for the recepies to by confirmed by the `Admin`
+    - waits for the recipes to by confirmed by the `Admin`
   - buys products
-  - transforms the products by using the recepies and creates other products
+  - transforms the products by using the recipes and creates other products
   - sells products
 - `Supplier`:
   - buys products